-It is easy to become dehydrated following a keto diet so you need to drink plenty of fresh bottled water.
-If you can, add some pink Himalayan rock salt to your water with a squeeze of lemon.
+It is easy to become dehydrated following a keto diet, so you need to drink plenty of fresh bottled water if you can add some pink Himalayan rock salt to your water with a squeeze of lemon.
 Do not force yourself to drink x amount of water per day as this can be just as bad as not drinking at all.
-Try to spread your water intake out over the day, taking sips throughout the day rather is better than drinking a large amount at once.
+Try to spread your water intake out, taking sips throughout the day rather than drinking a large amount at once.

 The only supplements needed on a Keto way of eating are